mkieblesz/local-workspace/README.md

 # local-workspace

-This repo aims making it easier setup and develop uktrade apps on your local workspace.
+This repo aims to make setup and development of uktrade apps easier and faster.

 1. [Design Goals](#design-goals)
 2. [Setup](#setup)